 Perhaps most critically, 8x8 is designed from the ground up to be HIPAA-compliant.
 Some providers can customize their services to be HIPAA-compliant—often at extra cost—but 8x8 is one of the few VoIP providers designed to comply with HIPAA by default.

-VoIP Benefits for Medical Institutes and Hospitals
+What are the Benefits of VoIP for Medical Institutes and Hospitals?

 Important VoIP Features for Medical Institutes and Hospitals

-The various features of a VoIP phone system can save you money and cut costs relative to a traditional phone line.
+The various features of a VoIP phone system for healthcare can save you money and cut costs relative to a traditional phone line.
 Let’s take a look at three of the most essential features of a VoIP phone service for hospitals.

 Call Routing